ringpackages/MyCTiger/README.md

 ## 📜 Introduction

-MyCTiger transforms the Ring programming language into a powerful domain-specific language (DSL) for generating and executing C programs.
+MyCTiger transforms the Ring programming language into a powerful domain-specific language (DSL) for generating and building C programs.

 It empowers developers to enjoy the performance and efficiency of C while leveraging Ring’s expressive syntax and productivity for DSL creation.
 Unlike traditional approaches that embed Ring within C applications or extend the Ring VM using C code, MyCTiger reimagines Ring as a meta-language for C.